garaio/remcloud-message-bus-api/README.md

-Masterdata.Property.Created | A new property has been created Masterdata.Property.Updated | Data associated to a property has changed; you get changed attributes only Masterdata.House.Created | A house has been created Masterdata.House.Updated | Data associated to a house has changed; you get changed attributes only Masterdata.House.Deleted | The house was deleted Masterdata.Unit.Created | A rentable unit has been created Masterdata.Unit.Updated | Data associated to a rentable unit has changed; you get changed attributes only Masterdata.Unit.Deleted | The unit was deleted
+Masterdata.Property.Created | A new property has been created Masterdata.Property.Updated | Data associated to a property has changed; you get changed attributes only Masterdata.House.Created | A house has been created Masterdata.House.Updated | Data associated to a house has changed; you get the reference plus all changed attributes Masterdata.House.Deleted | The house was deleted Masterdata.Unit.Created | A rentable unit has been created Masterdata.Unit.Updated | Data associated to a rentable unit has changed; you get the reference plus all changed attributes Masterdata.Unit.Deleted | The unit was deleted
 |||
-Management.Property.ContactPersonChanged | Informs that the contact person for this property has changed Management.Property.ManagementEnded | Informs that the REM customer ended managing a certain property Management.Unit.TenantMovedIn | Informs that the tenant started renting the unit Management.Unit.TenantMovedOut | Informs that the tenant stopped renting the unit
+Management.Unit.TenantMovedIn | Informs that the tenant started renting the unit Management.Unit.TenantMovedOut | Informs that the tenant stopped renting the unit